Category Archives: The bad book

 Paul had a rule for his followers, which he claimed was a command from God: Married people can never get divorced.
 This is a bad rule because it turns marriage into captivity, forcing people in unhappy or even abusive situations to stay that way for the rest of their lives.
 Banning divorce, or even just banning no-fault divorce, also makes adultery happen more often.
 Even God disagrees with Paul’s rule, or else God wouldn’t have given his people rules commanding them to get divorced in certain situations.

 The Bible tells people to embrace faith, and other irrational and anti-intellectual ways of thinking that are inherently opposed to truth.
+God apparently even wants people to be ignorant of his own laws, since he says people who didn’t know they were disobeying won’t be punished as hard.

 Discrimination

-The Bible has a lot of rules that discriminate against certain kinds of people for no good reason.1 For instance, it’s unbelievably sexist, forbidding women to have any position of authority or even to speak at church.
+The Bible has a lot of rules that discriminate against certain kinds of people for no good reason.2 For instance, it’s unbelievably sexist, forbidding women to have any position of authority or even to speak at church.
 It treats women as property, and says people who do bad things to a woman have to compensate the man in charge of her, instead of having to compensate her.
 Paul says women need to submit to their husbands like they’re God, and Peter says women need to submit to their husbands the same way he thinks slaves should submit to their violently abusive masters.

 The Bible says men who have sex with men have to be killed for their wicked, detestable, vile, outrageous, shameful sin, and will not be allowed into the kingdom of God.
 God’s law also demands that anyone who worships any other gods be killed.

 A lot of the stuff that the law of Moses required other Israelites to tithe “to God” actually went to the Levites.
 Moses was a Levite, by the way.
 Moses kept claiming that God wanted the people to give Moses’s family and tribe free food and money.
 And people could be executed for doing things that the priests and other Levites did all the time.
+But even the priests were at risk of God killing them if they broke his arbitrary rules about things like what to drink and what kind of underwear to wear.

 God’s laws demand that you respect old people, even though not all old people are respectable.
 The law also says you shouldn’t say anything bad about your rulers and religious leaders.
 When Paul realized that he was talking to a ruler, he decided he had been wrong to point out that that person was violating the law.
 According to the Bible, everyone should just let the rulers and leaders do all the bad things they want, without anyone even being allowed to talk about it.